Search features

 Adobe may add optional request and response members (name/value pairs) to existing API objects at any time and without notice or changes in versioning.
 Adobe recommends that you refer to the API documentation of any third-party tool you integrate with our APIs so that such additions are ignored in processing if not understood.
 If implemented properly, such additions are non-breaking changes for your implementation.
 Adobe will not remove parameters or add required parameters without first providing standard notification through release notes.

-Example search Request
+Example search requests

-The following example requests data only for campaigns "10" and "11" with the search parameter by using their itemIds (line 9).
+requests data only for campaigns "10" and "11" with the search parameter by using their itemIds (line 9).
 The response returns the data requested for the itemId associated with campaigns 10 and 11 (lines 18-21 and 25-28).

 data-slots=heading, code